PacificBiosciences/pb-CpG-tools/README.md

 ## Performance

-The current `-s, --chunksize` default of 500,000 requires 1-3 Gb memory per thread.
-A 30X coverage aligned bam will take ~6 hours using 48 threads, with comparable speed using `-p model` and `-p count`.
+The current `-s, --chunksize` default of 500,000 requires 1-3 Gb memory per thread, using a 30X coverage aligned BAM.
+A 30X coverage aligned BAM will take ~6 hours using 48 threads, with comparable speed using `-p model` and `-p count`.

 ## Changelog